-If you’re planning a trip to Vietnam and wondering how to make your vacation to Vietnam go smoother, consider adding these Vietnam travel apps to your smartphone or tablets.
+If you’re planning a trip to Vietnam and wondering how to make your vacation to Vietnam go smoother, consider adding these Vietnam travel apps to your smartphone or tablet.

-From transportation, food, activities, to accommodations, we put together this list of the 17 best travel apps that you need when traveling around Vietnam.
+From transportation, food, and activities, to accommodations, we put together this list of the 19 best travel apps that you need when traveling around Vietnam.
 Many of the apps are free to use.
 The list includes links to where you can download the app via iOS or Android.

 Check out our other Vietnam posts to help you with your Vietnam travel plans:

 - How to spend 2 weeks in South Vietnam